Please refer to the CaRMS website for all information.

 12. What are the processes for offers and acceptances?

 All applicants will receive an email notifying them if they will receive an offer (see the timeline in the APPLICATION REQUIREMENTS section).
-Applicants who receive offers will have until mid-December to accept (typically the day after the FM-EM CaRMS match).
+Applicants who receive offers have to accept by the respective deadline.
 If the offer is accepted, you will receive an email confirmation and more information will follow from the Postgraduate Medical Education Office in mid to late April.

 13. What if I decline an offer?